Photograph by Brianna Morris

 Westmoreland County Historic Courthouse

-The town of Montross is the county seat of Westmoreland County, Virginia.
-Named after the English shire of Westmoreland, the county was created in 1653.
+As originally established by the Virginia colony’s House of Burgesses, this area was separated from Northumberland County in 1653 and named Westmoreland County.
 At the time, Puritans had displaced Governor William Berkeley during the English Civil War.
 Despite this change in leadership, the General Assembly continued to champion population expansion and land speculation along the Potomac River.
 Montross was established as the county seat in 1673.

-The earliest version of a courthouse in the area was on Walter Broadhurst’s plantation near Nomini Ferry.
+The earliest county courthouse in the area was on Walter Broadhurst’s plantation near Nomini Ferry.
 The first courthouse at Montross was built in 1679 on the land of John Minor.
 However, construction was never completed and in 1707 a new Courthouse was built, which stood until 1817.
 In 1817, the building that is now the Historic Courthouse was built.
 It was remodeled in 1900 and 1930.
-The Courthouse was full of paintings that are now located in the original museum, including the portrait of Willliam Pitt (Lord Chatham).
-In the 2010s all functions of the courthouse moved to the English Building and the New Courthouse further down the street.
+The Courthouse was once home to the original portrait of Willliam Pitt (Lord Chatham), now located in the original museum building.

-The Historic Courthouse now serves as a visitor center for the Town of Montross, and has exhibits on Westmoreland County History.
+The Historic Courthouse now serves as a visitor center for Westmoreland County and has rotating exhibits on Westmoreland County history.
 This building also houses the Henry Hungerford Library and Genealogical Research Center.
-There is also a small gift shop that sells local history books and a handful of postcards and souvenirs.
+There is also a small gift shop that sells local history books and local postcards and souvenirs.

 Visit Contact Us